ab4d/Ab4d.SharpEngine.Samples/README.md

 - Import 3D objects from glTF files and export the scene to glTF file by using [Ab4d.SharpEngine.glTF](https://www.nuget.org/packages/Ab4d.SharpEngine.glTF)
 - Assimp importer that uses a third-party library to import 3D models from almost any file format

+Ab4d.SharpEngine is a **commercial library**.
+To use the library in your projects, you need to get a trial license from [ab4d.com/trial](https://www.ab4d.com/trial) or purchase a commercial license from [purchase web page](https://www.ab4d.com/Purchase.aspx).
+With a commercial license, you also get priority email support and other benefits (feature requests, etc.).

+NOTE: The next version of the library (v2.1) will provide a free license for non-commercial open-source projects.

 ### Platforms and UI frameworks: